dylanmc/CryptoBook/src/05_enigma.rst

 Now let's write that in Cryptol.

 If you think about what the Rotor does, it takes a letter as input, and produces a different letter as output.
-If you put the Rotor's A between the grey bars, you can trace out what each letter gets transformed to.
+If you put the rotor's A between the grey bars, you can trace out what each letter gets transformed to.
 For example, A from the I/O band goes up to E, and B goes to K.